wehlutyk/thesis/content/4-discussion.md

 subjects individually fail the task while succeeding collectively, in a way that can only by understood because of the inherent (and unnoticed) stability of their interaction.
 The principle highlighted by this experiment is that of the stability of *perceptual crossings*: two organisms can have a dynamically stable interaction because they each look for a behaviour that they themselves create, without necessarily being aware of that fact (for instance mutual gaze of an infant and his mother, where the infant may not be aware that his mother maintains the gaze because he does too).
-Variations and detailed behaviours in this experimental paradigm have been extensively explored in this literature, providing further support for the results above [see for instance @bedia_quantifying_2014; @froese_embodied_2014].
+Variations and detailed behaviours in this experimental paradigm have been extensively explored in the literature, providing further support for the results above [see for instance @bedia_quantifying_2014; @froese_embodied_2014].

 ![Perceptual crossing setup introduced by @auvray_perceptual_2009.
 Each participant controls a cursor on a shared virtual line (red squares), to which a sensor is attached (black ticks facing the red squares).
 The movements of each participant's cursor are mirrored by a shadow cursor (blue squares).
 Each participant additionally has a fixed obstacle on the line (one obstacle for each participant, black squares).
-Participants do not see the line or cursors, but receive haptic feedback when their sensor touches the obstacle, the other participant's cursor, or its shadow.
+Participants do not see the line or the cursors, but receive haptic feedback when their sensor touches the obstacle, the other participant's cursor, or its shadow.
 Reproduced from @de_jaegher_can_2010
 (©2010 H. De Jaegher, E. Di Paolo and S. Gallagher;
 Licenced under Creative Commons Attribution 3.0 Unported [\url{http://creativecommons.org/licences/by/3.0}]).
 ](images/discussion/de_jaegher_can_2010-perceptual_crossing.jpg){#fig:discussion-perceptual-crossing}

 The second step is to flesh out the constraints that such an emergent interaction can exert on its participants.
-An example that most people have experienced in everyday life usefully illustrates their point: when trying to cross someone else in the corridor of a train, and moving to the side to avoid them, at times the other person spontaneously moves to the same side you did;
+An example that most people have experienced in everyday life usefully illustrates this point: when trying to cross someone else in the corridor of a train, and moving to the side to avoid them, at times the other person spontaneously moves to the same side you did;
-when this happens, you and the other person enter a fleeting interaction which both are trying to break from the start: each one moves to one side, and the other does the same, until your movements desynchronise and the interaction breaks down.
+when this happens, you and the other person enter a fleeting interaction which both are trying to break from the start: each one moves to one side, and the other does the same.
+Your movements dynamically respond to each other for a few moments, after which they desynchronise and the interaction breaks down.
-During the time that undesired interaction persisted however, it constrained both you and the other person, as the coupling of your spontaneous reactions meant that neither could break free from the interaction.
+During the time that the undesired interaction persisted however, it constrained both you and the other person, as the coupling of your spontaneous reactions meant that neither could break free from the interaction.
 Other interactions do not constrain their participants into them, but simply set conditions under which they can exist (for instance, a conversation has tacit interaction rules).
 In both cases however, the interaction follows a dynamic that emerges from the coupling of the two participants.
 A consequence of this is that each participant's regulation of their exchange with the environment (i.e. their individual sense-making) is affected by what the other does, as they are coupled in the interaction: